 - Deciding who will be appointed guardian of your children until they reach the age of 18.

-- Excluding a person who may otherwise inherit from your estate, in the event you do not have a Will.
+- Excluding a person who may otherwise inherit from your estate, in the event, you do not have a Will.

-At Tim Clarke & Co Lawyers we have the experience to prepare a clearly written Will, considering issues such as any possible inheritance claims, or other possible challenges to your Will We will give you frank advice about your circumstances and draft a will that, as much as possible, reflects your wishes while reducing the risk of litigating in relation to your estate
+As the best wills and estate lawyers Adelaide we have the experience to prepare a clearly written Will, considering issues such as any possible inheritance claims, or other possible challenges to your Will We will give you frank advice about your circumstances and draft a will that, as much as possible, reflects your wishes while reducing the risk of litigating in relation to your estate

 You may already have a will, but it should be reviewed regularly.
 There are many reasons for changing your will, for example: